flowchart LR

 2.1 The Question Behind Every System

 In an introductory networking course, you learn how individual protocols work: TCP delivers bytes reliably, DNS resolves names, HTTP fetches web pages.
 Each protocol has its own rules, its own header format, its own behavior.
-What you may not yet see is that every one of these protocols is a networked system — a collection of components that must make design choices about the same four questions:
+What becomes visible at a deeper level is that every one of these protocols is a networked system — a collection of components that must make design choices about the same four questions:

 - What information should the system maintain?
 (State)